gmiller123456/vsop87-multilang/Languages/Pascal/readme.md

-I attempted a test using Free Pascal.
-It seems to have issues linking against the full versions though they compile fine, so I cannot run tests against the full version.
+Tested using Free Pascal.
+It is not capable of linking the full VSOP87 due to the number of constants.
+The validation works tests OK using the "small" version to a precision of 0.000009au.